The following questions and answers apply to Junior Deferral Program applicants.

 No. When decisions are rendered, applicants are notified through their status checker and by an email notification.
 If you are a current applicant, please refer to the “Application Received” or “Application Complete” emails for details.
 Please note, your status application page will only become available after your application form has been submitted.

 If you are not admitted, can you reapply later?

 Yes!
-If you are not selected for the Junior Deferral Program, we strongly encourage you to reapply.
+If you are not selected for the Junior Deferral Program, we strongly encourage you to reapply in a future cycle.
 You can read more about how our Admissions Committee reviews JDP reapplicants here.

-Rest assured that the Admissions Committee does not view multiple applications negatively.
+The Admissions Committee does not view multiple applications negatively.
 Decisions are made on a case-by-case basis for all applications.
-In the past, we have admitted a number of applicants who have applied more than once.
+In recent years, we have admitted former JDP applicants to HLS through the regular JD Admissions cycle.

 If I am accepted to the program, how much time do I have to respond?

-If you are accepted to the program, you will be asked to respond to the offer before starting your senior year.
+If you are accepted to the program, you will be asked to respond to the offer by mid-August.